-• To provide a deep and specialist set of knowledge and high-level practical abilities in the field of cyber security, incorporating techniques for the development and analysis of secure systems and technology platforms.
+To provide a deep and specialist set of knowledge and high-level practical abilities in the field of cyber security, incorporating techniques for the development and analysis of secure systems and technology platforms.

-The Advanced Practice route enables students to advance their knowledge and skills in terms of professional and personal development in the workplace from a practitioner's perspective.
+The Advanced Practice route enables students to advance their knowledge and skills in terms of professional and personal development in preparation for their entry into the job market.